Noemata/XamlBenchmark/README.md

 ## Notes

 Preliminary results show that UWP has the fastest XAML rendering layer.
 WPF has a very respectable showing.
+WPF in .NET6 with R2R scores nearly as much as UWP.

-WinUI is sluggish in comparison to WPF and UWP.
-Presumably, WinUI still needs a lot of under the hood tuning.
+WinUI is slower in comparison to WPF and UWP.
+But it had major improvments in last months and right now it's doing a pretty decent job.
+Presumably, WinUI will have a lot of under the hood tuning to match UWP and WPF performance.

 Microsoft has been boasting about how comparable WinUI is to UWP.
-WinUI needs to narrow the performance and feature gap when compared to UWP to gain wider adoption from existing UWP deveopers.
+WinUI needs to narrow the performance and feature gap when compared to UWP to gain wider adoption from existing UWP developers.

 WPF developers looking for a fresh look and the prospect of future feature gains may want to start looking at WinUI despite its performance deficit.